julianbenner/photomapNode/README.md

 ## Description
 PhotoMap is a tool to help you visualize locations you have taken photos in and quickly find them on a map.

-It is realized with Node.js as backend and a React-based single-page-application frontend.
+It is implemented with Node.js as backend and a React-based single-page-application frontend.

 ## Installation